mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 "*Can't free the crawler, but at least I can fix the antenna.*" Ellen moves Huey towards the broken MDM until it stops.
 Louise is blocking the grab points Huey needs. "*Curses, foiled again.*" she thinks.

-If Kim were here, he would silently broadcast his frustration with Ellen and her determination.
+If Jim were here, he would silently broadcast his frustration with Ellen and her determination.
 Charlie would dive in, grab controls and flail towards a solution.
-She hated that about Kim, loved that about Charlie.
+She hated that about Jim, loved that about Charlie.

 "Huey, move so you can see Louise's backside."
 Ellen tells Huey to move, then snickers.
 Is this an HR violation?
 Someone on earth will review this later and hopefully have a laugh.
 Huey makes no comment and moves into place.